Turtles Are Amphibians?

 Illegal hunting and trading of turtles for their meat, shells, and even as pets, is also causing a decline in turtle populations.
 Some species are hunted to the brink of extinction, and the illegal trade in turtles across borders remains a significant threat to their survival.
 Therefore, it is crucial that these practices be discouraged, and initiatives need to be taken to protect turtle habitats and track the illegal trade of these creatures.
 By doing so, we can ensure the survival and preservation of these fascinating creatures that have been around for millions of years.

-More to Explore: Do Turtles Have Knees?
+More to Explore: What Reproductive Challenges Do Female Sea Turtles Face?

 Protecting Turtles as Amphibians: Conservation Efforts and Future Outlook.